You’re thinking you might benefit from “healing your gut” and you’re ready to cut grains and more out of your life.

 If you take a solid rest for months then try to reintroduce the food, watch for your symptoms to return.
 Again, common sense says that if your eczema flares up, your diarrhea or stomach pain returns, you suddenly feel fatigued – it’s better for your body to continue cutting out the foods.

 Some folks will find that their body never re-acclimates to certain foods.
 They may be “sensitive” to something like gluten whether a blood test says they are or not.
-It’s common sense – if a food causes you to hurt, cut it out.
+It’s common sense – if a food causes you to hurt, cut it out with these elimination diet recipes.

 On the other hand, other people will find that cutting out grains or dairy or both for a length of time allows their gut the healing rest it needs to be able to tolerate the offensive foods again.